 The sting of his first slap to “knock the stupid out of her” will show her what a wonderful “prize” she has won…that is, right after he blames her making him do it.

-I realize that I’m running late, trash the rest of my coffee, grab my carry-on and leave the café, passing just inches away from them.
+Realizing that I’m running late, I trash the rest of my coffee, grab my carry-on spinner and leave the café, passing just inches away from them.